 Students applying for financial assistance should submit a FAFSA to the Federal Student Aid Programs Office as soon as possible after October 1.
 Applications are available from your high school guidance office or Maine Maritime Academy, or online at www.fafsa.ed.gov.
 Reapplication for financial aid is required for each academic year that the student wishes to be considered for financial assistance.
 Parent and student tax returns and a verification worksheet may be required.
-Call or write the Financial Aid Office with any questions regarding the financial aid process (207) 326-2205.
-The Financial Aid Office is located in The Robert S. Walker Admissions and Financial Aid Center.
+Call or email the Financial Aid Office with any questions regarding the financial aid process (207) 326-2205.
+The Financial Aid Office is located in Leavitt Hall.